nus-cs2103-AY2021S1/tp/docs/team/caitlinjee.md

 Given below are my contributions to the project.

 * **New Feature 1**: Added the ability to get recommended recipes.
 (Pull requests [\#109](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/109))
-  * What it does: allows the user to get recipes whose ingredients are all present in their fridge.
+  * What it does: allows users to get recipes whose ingredients are all present in their fridge.
   * Justification: This feature improves the product significantly because a user can easily search for what recipes they are able to make, with the ingredient that are already present in their fridge.
   * Highlights: This enhancement required an in-depth analysis of design alternatives.
 The implementation too was challenging as it was a new command that was not very similar to existing commands.

-* **New Feature 2**: Added the ability to add ingredients to the user's fridge.
+* **New Feature 2**: Added the ability to add ingredients to users' fridge.
 (Pull requests [\#41](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/41))
-  * What it does: allows the user to add ingredients to their fridge in Wishful Shrinking.
+  * What it does: allows users to add ingredients to their fridge in Wishful Shrinking.
-  * Justification: This feature improves the product significantly because a user can now save ingredients that they have into the fridge, which is essential in using the `recommend` feature.
+  * Justification: This feature improves the product significantly because users can save ingredients that they have into the fridge, which is essential in using the `recommend` feature.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: This feature was refactored from the `add` feature in AddressBook Level 3.

-* **New Feature 3**: Added the ability to search for an ingredient in the fridge.
+* **New Feature 3**: Added the ability to search for ingredients in the fridge.
 (Pull requests [\#47](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/47))
-  * What it does: allows the user to search for an ingredient in the fridge by its name.
+  * What it does: allows users to search for an ingredient in the fridge by its name.
   * Justification: This feature improves the product significantly because a user can now easily search for an ingredient by its name to see whether it is present in the fridge.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: This feature was refactored from the `find` feature in AddressBook Level 3.

 * **New Feature 4**: Added the ability to delete a consumed recipe in the consumption list.
 (Pull requests [\#78](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/78))
-  * What it does: allows the user to delete a recipe that they have eaten in the consumption list.
+  * What it does: allows users to delete a consumed recipe from the consumption list.
   * Justification: This feature improves the product significantly because a user can now delete the recipes that they do not want anymore from the consumption list.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: This feature was refactored from the `delete` feature in AddressBook Level 3.